usok1ng/usok1ng.github.io/_pages/about.md

 Jun 2023: ✈️✈️ I Began eight-week experience as a summer session student at UC Berkeley!

-Jun 2023: 🎉🎉 <a href="https://github.com/DinnerShow2023Hackathon/Backend" style="color: #FF9E9B; text-decoration:none;">DinnerShow</a> received second prize awarded by AWS at the GIST X GDSC Hackathon!
+Jun 2023: 🎉🎉 Team <a href="https://github.com/DinnerShow2023Hackathon/Backend" style="color: #FF9E9B; text-decoration:none;">Dinner Show</a> received second prize awarded by AWS at the GIST X GDSC Hackathon!

 Aug 2022: 🍀🍀 I Participated in a credit exchange program at Korea University during the fall semester of 2022!